 The kiss is one of the first works of art in L'Art Nouveau or modern style.
 This painting, almost entirely done in gold tones, is one of the most striking artworks of the style.
 You can see this famous piece of the Austrian artist in Österreichische Galerie Belvedere inVienna.

 The name of this painting Impression, soleil levant with the light hand of the journalist L. Leroy became the name of the artistic movement.
 The painting was painted from life in the old outport of Le Havre in France.
 Today, this iconic work of the impressionist Claude Monet adorns the Musée Marmottan Monet in Paris.

-The Scream is an iconic work of Norwegian expressionist Edvard Munch.
+The Scream is an iconic work, one of the most famous paintings, of Norwegian expressionist Edvard Munch.
 Between 1893 and 1910, he painted 4 different versions.
 This painting, now in the National Gallery and at the Munch Museum in Oslo, is one of the first in a style in which realism is minimized to give more freedom to emotions.

-Hokusai's The Great Wave of Kanagawa, also known as The Great Wave or The Wave, is the most famous work of Japanese master.
+Hokusai's The Great Wave of Kanagawa, also known as The Great Wave or The Wave, is one of the most famous paintings of Japanese master.
 It is part of a series of 36 ukiyo prints of Mount Fuji.
 Hokusai did not depict the middle plan, so the illusion of depth is overwhelming.
 The woodcut is in the Metropolitan Museum of Art in New York.

 Souvenir from Havre marked the beginning of the synthetic period of the Spanish cubist Pablo Picasso: brighter colors appeared, not inherent in analytical cubism.
 Monochrome works gave way to color again.
-Still lifes predominated in the painting of this period; real objects were used to dilute the abstractness.
+Still lifes predominated in the famous art pieces of this period; real objects were used to dilute the abstractness.